SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Fixed the issue that the tooltips of presets are names instead of theirs IDs in the `/mishanguc:signpreset list` command.
 - Fixed the issue of incorrect focus in the sign edit screen in 26.1.2 when adding and removing text lines.
 - Further optimized the implementation of Color Tool, Text Copy Tool and Carrying Tool.
 Now the judgment logic is executed on the client, and will neither perform hand-swinging nor send to server when it fails.
 The execution on the server will still execute the judgment logic.
+- Improved the implementation of Growth Tool.
+If no mobs are effected (including modifying, freezing or unfreezing age), no hand-swing will be displayed.
+- Adjusted the handling of Growth Tool in slime, magma cube and sulfur cube.
+Now each time, the size will increase or decrease by 1, instead of doubling or cutting half, and can be set to 8 by maximum.
+Sulfur cubes, only when the size is set to 1, are set to babies.
+- Improved the rendering of entity outline of Data Tag Tool, Carrying Tool, Force Placing Tool when pointing to entities.
+Now when the entity moves, the rendered entity outline will also follow the move smoothly.
+- For 26.2 versions:
+    - The sulfur cube archetype for full light blocks is `regular`.
+    - The sulfur cube archetype for road blocks is `slow_bouncy`.
+    - Custom colored blocks (except transparent, translucent and incomplete blocks) have the same sulfur cube archetype as their base blocks.
+    - When the custom colored block is put into a sulfur cube, the color will be identical as in the inventory.
+If the color is not specified, it varies with time.
+If color is set, the color is used.

 ### 1.6.4